 5. Piece of advice you’d give any dresser

 Ask yourself why you dress.
-It is an expression of either yourself or an alternate you, Are you a Minx?
+Is it an expression of either yourself or an alternate you, are you a Minx?
 A Maid?
 A Mistress?
-Or do you dress to pass.
+Or do you dress to pass?
 Then work on your look.
 Newer dressers will hit a guilt phase.
-That soon passes When it does be all you can be, For me a milestone was going big breasted.
+That soon passes.
+When it does be all you can be, for me a milestone was going big breasted.
 So much stigma attached to the look.
 But it does give you empowerment.
 Express your self.

 Many thanks to Lacy for being so candid.
 Now all you other girls out there let us know how you feel and we’ll post the best replies in next months newsletter.
 Send your comments to email@example.com